sudhirig/deckv3/README.md

-# AI-Powered Digital Family Office - Investor Presentation
+# ARIA - The Virtuoso Intelligence for Global Wealth

-A world-class **94-slide** investor presentation showcasing an AI-powered digital family office platform for high-net-worth investors.
-Features investment-grade "god slide" UI/UX with particle effects, animated gradients, and cinematic transitions.
+A world-class **42-slide** investor presentation for ARIA, the AI Risk & Investment Advisor targeting the $5 Trillion US-India investment corridor.
+Features professional UI/UX with animated gradients, glassmorphism effects, and smooth transitions.

 ## 🎨 Features